Web Scraping · 9 min read

 Step 1: Define Your Goal

-Start with one simple question: What problem am I trying to solve with this data?
-Your answer will guide every decision you make.
+Start with one simple question: what problem am I trying to solve with this data?
+Your answer guides every decision that follows.

-• Build a lead list?
+• Building a lead list?
 You'll need contact info for specific decision-makers.

-• Monitor competitors?
+• Monitoring competitors?
 You'll want product names, prices, and stock levels.

-• Conduct market research?
+• Conducting market research?
 You might pull job postings to analyze hiring trends or scrape reviews to understand customer sentiment.

-Let's use a real-world example.
-Imagine you're a salesperson who needs to find marketing managers at B2B tech companies.
+For example, imagine you're a salesperson who needs to find marketing managers at B2B tech companies.
 Your goal is clear: build a targeted list of potential leads.
+That clarity defines everything — which site to scrape, which fields to grab, and what the final spreadsheet should look like.

 Step 2: Identify Your Data Sources